Tyzbrand/TyzsSkills/README.md

 **Please note:** To maintain perfect architectural consistency as I build an upcoming API, I wont "merge" Pull Requests directly.
 If you submit a fix or a feature, I will  reimplement/adapt it into the main branch.
 This ensures I stay 100% familiar with every line of code for future maintenance.

+This is my first major project, so the code might not be the cleanest or most optimized in some places.
+I am completely open to **tips, tricks, and advice**!
+If you see something that could be done better, feel free to let me know—I’m here to learn.

 *Thanks!*

 ## License